Range of Employee Benefits Schemes (EOSB / Ex Gratia / LTIP)

 Multi-Jurisdiction / Multiple Employee Benefits / Multiple Actuarial & Accounting Standards

 One of our Foreign-owned clients asked us to perform an actuarial valuation of its End of Service benefits for four of its entities; UAE, KSA, Qatar and Pakistan.
-The company is running a different End of Service benefit scheme for each of its entities, so as to comply with the respective local labour law.
+The company provides a different End of Service benefit scheme for each of its entities, so as to comply with the respective local labour law.

-We reported our results in the local currency for each entity and also provided consolidated results by aggregating and converting them into United Arab Emirates Dirham (AED).
+We reported our results in the local currency for each entity and also provided consolidated results by aggregating and converting into United Arab Emirates Dirham (AED).
 The client is now considering valuing its long-term savings plan.

 For another client, we were appointed to value not only its End of Service Gratuities but also other long-term benefits, including Leave Encashment.
 The salary definition for each type of benefit was different, requiring us to collate multiple allowances and reconcile the various benefits paid against each set of scheme rules.
 This exercise identified a number of anomalies which resulted in an improvement in the quality of the client’s Payroll data.